 Every minute of every day there will be somebody on the internet searching for solutions to their business challenges.
 They're constantly searching, then reading relevant blogs and articles.

 Their journey will always start with keywords related to their needs.
 Entering them usually results in them clicking the links on the first page of search results.

 What does this mean from a business perspective?
-Well, if you fail to create and deliver relevant industry content, targeting your existing and ideal customers questions, you are more than likely to stay behind your competition.
+Well, if you fail to create and deliver relevant industry content targeting your existing and ideal customers questions, you're more than likely to stay behind your competition.

-Once you've created your list of keywords, you need to start using a keyword tool, to build out your keyword list and subject matter.
+Once you've created your list of keywords, you need to start using a keyword tool to build out your keyword list and subject matter.

 The keyword tool of your choice should provide you with the following:

 - A list of all related and relevant keywords associated with your initial search term;

 - A list of related questions and phrases you can use for creating the most effective blog topics;

 - The search volume associated with the keywords of your choice (usually on a monthly basis);